jacott/rpk/README.md

 - Text file configuration which can be uploaded instantly via the `rpk-config` companion program (no need to re-flash firmware).
-- 256 low cost layers.
+- 256 low cost layers (first 32 can be composite).
-- Arbitrarily many macros.
+- 4096 macros.
 - Sensible key overloading, oneshot layers and changeable base layout.
 - Modifiers are layers.
 - Mouse support with changeable acceleration profiles.